jmgray/hexcast/README.md

 # Hexcast
-In my travels through the sea of technology that encompasses us all I recently happened upon an interesting programmig challenge.
+In my travels through the sea of technology that encompasses us all I recently happened upon an interesting programming challenge.
 This small project was created as an attempt to solve it.
 Said challenge:

 ```